iamgadmarconi/hiten/docs/api/algorithms/continuation/interfaces.rst

 _PeriodicOrbitContinuationInterface()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`_PeriodicOrbitContinuationInterface` class provides a stateless adapter that builds closures for continuation engines.
-This interface handles periodic orbit continuation in the CR3BP by providing methods for solution representation, instantiation, parameter extraction, and prediction.
+The :class:`_PeriodicOrbitContinuationInterface` class adapts periodic-orbit continuation in the CR3BP by providing methods for solution representation, instantiation, parameter extraction, and prediction.

 .. autoclass:: _PeriodicOrbitContinuationInterface()
    :members: